Tübingen: History

 There were three bombing raids on the town during Second World War, but damage was comparatively slight: the Neckar Bridge and some 85 houses.
 In April 1945, the town was surrendered to the French who were to remain as occupiers until the creation of the German Federal Republic in 1949, and as an allied garrison until the end of the Cold War in 1991.

 Consistent with the role of the Marshall Plan in post-war reconstruction, the United States also had a presence in the town.
 Originally the Amerika Haus, the German-American Institute ("d.a.i."), at the Neckar Bridge continues to promote English-language classes and "cultural exchange".

 In 1946, under the French, Tübingen served as the capital of the consolidated state of Württemberg-Hohenzollern, but in 1952, in a further amalgamation, it was absorbed in the federal state of Baden-Württemberg with its capital in Stuttgart.

 In the second half of the 20th century, Tübingen's administrative area was extended beyond what is now called the "core city" to include several outlying small towns and villages.
 Most notable among these is Bebenhausen, a village clustered around a castle and Bebenhausen Abbey, a Cistercian cloister about 2 mi north of Tübingen.
 The enlargement accommodated a 1958 general development plan for hills overlooking the town from the north, which included, a new botanical gardens, natural sciences institute and contemporary art museum (Kunsthalle Tubingen).

 Following the departure of the French in 1992, the vacated Thiepval Barracks served as a hostel for asylum seekers and German immigrants from Eastern Europe, and the Loretto and Hindenburg barracks were redeveloped as the new mixed-use French Quarter (Französische Viertel).
 Success in developing the new district has been followed up, more recently, by a car-free, courtyard-cluster project in the Derendingen district, and an extensive renovation of the Waldhäuser Ost district featuring timber-hybrid construction methods.

 In the 1960s, Tübingen was one of the centres of the German student movement and of the protests of 1968, which made an issue of perceived continuities between the Federal Republic and the Hitler regime.
-Emerging from this scene, in the early 1970s, a graduate of the university, Gudrun Ensslin, led her Red Army Faction in a nation-wide campaign of bombing and assassination.

-In a town in which neither of the major federal parties, the SPD and the CDU, could command majorities, in 1980 a very different successor to the generation of '68 emerged as an electoral force.
+In a town in which neither of the major federal parties, the SPD and the CDU, could command majorities, in 1980 the generation of '68 helped promote a new electoral force.
 Since 2004, the Greens have been the largest party in the local council (Gemeinderat).
 In the 2024 local elections (in which there was no mandate for the AfD or other far-right groupings), they commanded over a third of the vote.